The information provided below is pertinent only to Arizona school districts.

 Q: Our voters authorized the issuance of bonds in the past.
 Can we issue bonds?
 If so, for how much?

 A: It depends.
-According to ARS 15-1021E, bonds authorized by the voters at an election after 11/24/2009 expire ten years after the authorization date and any bonds authorized before this date expire six years after the authorization date.
+According to ARS 15-1021E, general obligation bonds authorized by the voters at an election after 11/24/2009 expire ten years after the authorization date and any bonds authorized before this date expire six years after the authorization date.

 However, just because your District has unexpired, authorized bonds does not necessarily mean you can issue bonds.
 The District has debt limits restricting the amount of bonded debt it can incur.